George Baldock ‘tragically drowned’ while swimming in his home pool in Athens

 Baldock – who left the Blades in the summer to join Panathinaikos – won 12 caps for Greece, after being eligible to represent them through his grandmother.
 He was last involved in their squad for the Euro 2024 play-off defeat to Georgia.

-There was a period of silence before Thursday night’s Nations League match between England and Greece at Wembley, with Baldock’s picture shown on the big screens.
+There was a period of silence before Thursday night’s Nations League match between England and Greece at Wembley, which the visitors won 2-1, with Baldock’s picture shown on the big screens.

-Players of both sides also wore black armbands and the Greece team held up his shirt before kick-off.
+Players of both sides also wore black armbands and the Greece team held up his shirt after they scored their opening goal in the shock Wembley win.

+Greece manager Ivan Jovanovic said Baldock left his mark on the squad.

+“The whole team and everyone has gone through a very difficult 24 hours,” he said.
+“He was with us in the dressing room, it is something that shouldn’t happen.

 Greek police said in a statement that there had been no evidence that criminal activity attributed to Baldock’s death.